-Other expenses is comprised mainly of the service fee paid to Wesleyan Financial Services Limited of £19.7m.
+Other expenses comprises mainly of the service fee paid to Wesleyan Financial Services Limited of £18.4m (2020: £19.7m).

 A3 Investment Performance

 The Society presents below some information on its investment strategy required under the Shareholder Rights Directive II (SRD II), together with qualitative and quantitative information regarding its investment income by asset classes and overall investment management expenses.